-This exciting new tour to one of the least-known eastern European destinations visits several beautiful National Parks including Pripyatsky, a famous World Heritage Site, and Sporovo Reserve, home to 90% of the world’s Aquatic Warblers.
-We will also have an excellent chance of finding one of Europe’s most difficult birds: Azure Tit.
-All of this will be experienced with friendly people in beautiful surroundings
+This exciting new tour to one of the least-known Eastern European destinations includes visiting several beautiful National Parks including Pripyatsky (a famous World Heritage Site), Bielaviežškaja Pušča (the larger eastern extension of Białowieza ancient forest in Poland) and Sporaŭski Reserve, home to 50% of the world’s Aquatic Warblers.
+We also have an excellent chance of finding one of Europe’s most difficult birds, Azure Tit.
+All this will be experienced with friendly people in beautiful surroundings.

-General Information The climate can be highly variable at this time of year ranging from very warm to cold and wet.
+General Information The climate can be highly variable at this time of year, from very warm to cold and wet.
 There will be a moderate amount of walking over easy terrain.
 There are no special medical requirements and insects are not a problem.
-Visas are required.
-Driving distances are quite long but the roads between sites are good.
-Accommodation will be in twin rooms with shared facilities in Pripyatsky National Park and Sporovo Reserve and en-suite twin rooms in Turov.
-Single rooms are available only in Turov.
+Visas are required and we will supply the support documents.
+Driving distances are quite long, but the roads between sites are good.
+Accommodation is based on twin rooms, all with en-suite facilities.

-Group Size Minimum number for tour to go ahead: 8; maximum group size: 10 with 1 leader, 12 with 2 leaders.
+Group Size Maximum group size: 6 with 1 leader, 14 with 2 leaders.